mollyim/mollysocket/README.md

 The associated pull request for Molly (android) can be found here: <https://github.com/mollyim/mollyim-android/pull/152>.

 We are currently testing it and the efficiency of the different strategy.
-Your feedback is welcome here: *Coming*.
+Your feedback is welcome here: <https://github.com/MollySocket/mollysocket/issues/1>.

 ## Configuration
 * MollySocket web server does not provide TLS.
 It should be accessible behind a reverse proxy.
 It is possible to use MollySocket without the web server: see the Air Gaped mode on Android settings.